| |

 Dear Indecisive,

-LASIK will correct distance vision, but most folks over the age of 40 will still need reading glasses.
-Fortunately, a new technique has been developed to correct vision for those needing reading glasses called NearVision CK (Conductive Keratoplasty) which is a non-laser procedure.
-The average cost is about $1,500 per eye.
+Although LASIK will correct distance vision, most folks over the age of 40 will still need reading glasses for near vision correction.
+Fortunately, a non-laser technique called NearVision CK (Conductive Keratoplasty) has been developed to correct vision for those with presbyopia who need reading glasses to compensate for fading near vision and have trouble reading books, newspapers, the menu, or computer screen.

 If you are interested in LASIK or NearVision CK, then see an ophthalmologist for a check up, get detailed information, and find out if you would be a good candidate.